Monday, January 2, 2012

 Update: Congrats to Erica - winner of the 100% off coupon code!
 Congrats to Mary Anne and jp26, winners of the 20% off coupon codes!

-It doesn’t take much for me to find a reason why I can’t head to the gym and burn off some flab: no time; too tired; work-out clothes too tight; don’t want to wait on the gym equipment; need to do laundry or make breakfast/lunch/dinner.
-Don’t challenge me, in spite of how energized I feel post work out, I have turned my “why I can’t go and work out” list into an art form.
+It doesn’t take much for me to find a reason why I can’t head to the gym and burn off some flab: no time; too tired; workout clothes too tight; don’t want to wait on the gym equipment; need to do laundry or make breakfast/lunch/dinner.
+Don’t challenge me, in spite of how energized I feel post-workout, I have turned my “why I can’t go and work out” list into an art form.
 My quest for physical fitness is most definitely a work in progress.

 Just last week though, I received a Sansa Clip Zip MP3 player and one of my excuses was summarily removed from the list.
 You see, when I do hit the gym, I have a particular frustration which has nothing to with the workout routine or the equipment.
 I get peeved because, whether I’m pounding away on the treadmill, trying to de-jiggle my thighs on the exercise bike, or using that instrument of extreme torture, aka the stairstepper, I like to distract myself with tunes from the in-house radio system.
 This works well until a fellow fitness enthusiast enters the gym and chooses to either change the station or, even worse, turn off the radio in favor of some TV talk show, grrrr.
 Now I’m out of my groove and irritated – I told you it didn’t take much….

 Thanks to Sansa, I am out of my groove no more!
-This morning, I downloaded a bunch of hip hits onto my ridiculously small, light and easy to use Clip Zip MP3 player, clipped it on to shirt, and headed for the gym.
-It didn’t matter a jot that the TV was blaring, or that the radio had been set to some insanely repetitive techno station, I simply plugged into my own world and got on with my fat-burning, flab-firming mission.
+This morning, I downloaded a bunch of hip hits onto my ridiculously small, light, and easy-to-use Clip Zip MP3 player, clipped it onto shirt, and headed for the gym.
+It didn’t matter a jot that the TV was blaring or that the radio had been set to some insanely repetitive techno station, I simply plugged into my own world and got on with my fat-burning, flab-firming mission.

-I’m not exactly a technophile: I’ve never owned an MP3 player until low, I’ve don’t have a smart phone (yet), and handheld computer games mystify me.
+I’m not exactly a technophile – I’ve never owned an MP3 player until now; I’ve don’t have a smart phone (yet), and handheld computer games mystify me.
 Yet, in spite of myself, I find the Sansa Clip Zip remarkable easy to use.
 Uploading music from my laptop is a matter of connecting the player and dragging in the new music files.
 For the most part, operating the player is intuitive.
 I did struggle for a while trying to figure out how to turn off the device, until I figured out that the Power/Lock button is also the on/off button.

 The player comes with earphones but I found them a little big and I used my own as they were a better fit.
 I also received a 4GB microSD card, which doubled the storage for my Sansa MP3 player – 500 more songs!

-The Sansa Clip Zip includes a stopwatch for timing laps, an FM radio, a microphone for voice recording and a long-lasting battery for trips away from home.
+The Sansa Clip Zip includes a stopwatch for timing laps, an FM radio, a microphone for voice recording, and a long-lasting battery for trips away from home.
 Available in seven colors, the player is compatible with virtually every major media format, including iTunes songs and audio books.
 For more information on the 4GB Sansa Clip Zip, Visit the SanDisk product page.

 Feeling Lucky?